phajj/phajj/README.md

 </div>

 # Bio
 Hi, I am **Peter Hajj**, an undergraduate Computer Science student at **Merrimack College**.
-This repository documents all the courses I have completed and am currently taking, as well as the projects I’m developing or have previously worked on.
-I am actively updating this repository as I achieve new progress in projects and classes.
+This repository showcases my coursework and projects — both current and completed.
+I actively update it to reflect my ongoing progress in studies and development work.

 ## I’m currently working on
 * Developing in Java a semester-long project implementing an interpreter for a functional programming language